dappsnation/akita-ng-fire/README.md

 # Getting Started

-First, create a new feature with Akita, and select "Firebase" :
+First, create a new feature with Akita, and **select "Firebase"** :
 ```
-ng g feature movies/movie
+ng g @datorama/akita:feature movies/movie
+- Default
+- Http
-- Firebase
+- Firebase <-- ✅
 ```
 > see more about [akita schematics](https://github.com/datorama/akita-schematics).